Student Printers: Frequently Asked Questions

 Credit will appear on your available balance when you swipe your Penncard at a print station.
 Please note that this credit is not real PennCash — it is only for making prints or photocopies.

-Fill out the form on this page to request a credit.
+Please fill out the form on this page to request a refund for print credit.

 I cannot login to any printer.
 Is there a problem with my account?